alexyuly/ViewScript-Runtime/README.md

 ##### 💡 Tips

-Curly braces surround an ordered sequence of steps.
+Curly braces surround a procedure, which is a sequence of steps to perform in order.
 In this example, there is just one step, to construct an HTML paragraph element.

 To construct an HTML element, use `<tag-name>`, followed by an indented list of properties.